Pollis22/JIE-Mastery-Tutor-V2/docs/TECHNICAL_DOCUMENTATION.md

 ## Project Overview

-JIE Mastery AI Tutor is a production-ready conversational AI tutoring platform that provides personalized learning experiences for Math, English, and Spanish across 22 languages.
-The platform features real-time voice conversations powered by a custom voice stack (Deepgram STT + Claude Sonnet 4 + ElevenLabs TTS).
+JIE Mastery AI Tutor is a production-ready conversational AI tutoring platform that provides personalized learning experiences for Math, English, and Spanish across 25 languages.
+The platform features real-time voice conversations powered by a custom voice stack (Deepgram or AssemblyAI STT + Claude Sonnet 4 + ElevenLabs TTS).

 ### Core Vision
 Provide a globally accessible, effective, and frustration-free AI tutoring experience that adapts to individual learning needs through the **Modified Adaptive Socratic Method**.